mayakron/folderstyle/README.md

 ## Download

-The latest and all other versions of CHReader can be downloaded from [here](https://github.com/mayakron/folderstyle/releases).
+The latest and all other versions of FolderStyle can be downloaded from [here](https://github.com/mayakron/folderstyle/releases).

 ## Installation